MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/wwan/element-messages.md

 ---
-Description: Contains a set of MNO messages that are parsed by Windows 8 and may be signaled to the user.
+description: Contains a set of MNO messages that are parsed by Windows 8 and may be signaled to the user.
 Search.Product: eADQiWindows 10XVcnh
 title: Messages
 ms.assetid: 08283c2b-d44e-4d03-8a0f-f213397cb93d